neondatabase/website/content/docs/guides/neon-authorize-auth0.md

 ---
 title: Secure your data with Auth0 and Neon Authorize
 subtitle: Implement Row-level Security policies in Postgres using Auth0 and Neon Authorize
 enableTableOfContents: true
+updatedOn: '2024-11-08T14:53:37.497Z'
 ---

 <InfoBlock>